Happy New Year! We hope you and yours are well.

-Friday Staged Readings are back.
-Friday, September 4, we presented our first rehearsed Friday Staged Reading Via Zoom, The Waste Land by T.S.
-Eliot & other poems, directed by Marissa Tranquilli.
-The performance was well attended and warmly received in cyberspace.
-Our second Friday Staged Reading Via Zoom took place October 2nd, Poems That Tell Stories: Classic Narrative Poems, directed by Paul Baker, and was enjoyed by listeners from near and far .
+Friday Staged Readings are back via Zoom: The Waste Land by T.S.
+Eliot & other poems, directed by Marissa Tranquilli; Poems That Tell Stories: Classic Narrative Poems, directed by Paul Baker, Moliere’s Tartuffe, directed by Sasha Austin-Schmidt; and Boxelder Bug Variations: A Meditation on an Idea in Language and Music By Bill Holm, directed by Marilyn Cavicchia, with Assistant Director Barbara Barreno-Paschall; these are some of the latest offerings.
 We plan to continue our tradition of First Friday Staged Readings (through the medium of Zoom while we need to), and we’re also planning to add a monthly Second Saturday Reading opportunity for anyone who wants to “Zoom in” and read selected works together; it’s fine to just join to listen too.

 The Players are continuing to brainstorm and plan ways to bring you theater within the constraints of the world we all find our selves in.
 We’ll try to keep the website up to date as plans mature and dates are set, but we also encourage you to watch our Facebook page for up-to-the-minute news of what’s happening at Hyde Park Community Players.

 Here’s hoping for live theater in 2021!
 We look forward to emerging into each new phase of our progress through this strange time, and we hope you’ll enjoy traveling with us.